axcel342/Python-Based-RAG-System/README.md

 - [Ollama](https://ollama.com)
 - `mistral:7b-instruct-q4_0` LLM downloaded from Ollama

-Alternatively, you can use an OpenAI LLM by replacing the code at lines 19 and 110 in the source files.
+Alternatively, you can use an OpenAI LLM by replacing the code at lines 19 and 110 in Main.py file.

 ## Installation